Edge-Learning-Machine/Desk-LM_old/README.md

 ### Output

-In config.py the user can specify the export_dir, where the files usable by Micro-LM will be exported.
+In config.py the user can specify the export_dir variable, where all the files usable by Micro-LM (please see https://github.com/Edge-Learning-Machine/Micro-LM for usage instructions) will be exported.
 Particularly, the files will be outuput under: "export_dir/ds/source" and "export_dir/ds/include".
 Output files are also duplicated in the following directories:

 #### Linear SVM / DT / K-NN
 In './out/source/' and in './out/include/', the .c and .h files are generated, that contain the selected model parameters, that need to be compiled in a Edge-LM project.